ARCTraining/hpc2-software/book/course/theory.md

 * Containers
 * Virtual Environments

+They are extremely useful for helping make your projects reproducible, maintain compatibility and concistancy for your projects.

 ### Physical Machines
 This refers to your physical devices such as laptops, PCs, phones, tablets.